fiatconnect/specification/fiatconnect-api.md

   - The desired fiat type to use for a transfer in quote; selected from a predefined list of fiat types supported by FiatConnect.
 * `cryptoType`: {`CryptoTypeEnum`} [REQUIRED]
   - The desired crypto type to use for a transfer in quote; selected from a predefined list of crypto types supported by FiatConnect.
-* `fiatAmount`: {`float`}
+* `fiatAmount`: {`string`}
-  - The amount of the selected fiat type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of crypto specified for the quote.
+  - String-ified numerical amount (E.g. `"5.00"`) of the selected fiat type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of crypto specified for the quote.
-* `cryptoAmount`: {`float`}
+* `cryptoAmount`: {`string`}
-  - The amount of the selected crypto type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of fiat specified for the quote.
+  - String-ified numerical amount (E.g. `"1.0"`) of the selected crypto type to use for this transfer in quote; if provided, the returned quote will be denominated in the type of fiat specified for the quote.
 * `country`: {`string`} [REQUIRED]
   - An ISO 3166-1 alpha-2 country code representing the country where the quote should be requested for.
 * `region`: {`string`}